CTET Mathematics pedagogy: what it tests and how to score it

 Prepare CTET Mathematics as two linked halves: the content you likely already have, and the pedagogy that turns it into marks.
 Give the pedagogy real study time, anchor it around the errors-and-misconceptions theme, and practise scenario questions until the value system feels automatic.

-Our sequenced coverage sits in the CTET 2026 (Paper 1 and 2) bundle; if you are targeting a single level, the CTET Paper 1 course covers primary Mathematics and the CTET Paper 2 course the upper-primary elective.
-The full teaching-eligibility line-up is on the CTET category page.
+Our sequenced coverage of both papers sits in the CTET 2026 (Paper 1 and 2) bundle, and the full teaching-eligibility line-up is on the CTET category page.
 Confirm the Mathematics weightage on the official notification at ctet.nic.in before you plan your hours.